shivasiddharth/GassistPi/README.md

 ************************************************
-## **CASTING YouTube VDIEOS TO Chromecast
+## **CASTING YouTube VDIEOS TO Chromecast**
 ************************************************
 Default command for casting YouTube videos is **Play *Desired Video* on Chromecast**, with **Chromecast** as the trigger word.
-Example: ** Hey Google, Play MasterChef Season 1 Episode 1 on Chromecast** casts the MasterChef YouTube Video.
+Example: **Hey Google, Play MasterChef Season 1 Episode 1 on Chromecast** casts the MasterChef YouTube Video.

-**Note: YouTube casting to Chromecast using third party services has been blocked, so I have taken a roundabout approach and as a result, you may not find the usual YouTube interface on Chromecast.**
+**Note: YouTube casting to Chromecast using third party scripts has been blocked, so I have taken a roundabout approach and as a result, you may not find the usual YouTube interface on Chromecast.**

 ************************************************
-## **CCONTROLLING Chromecast by VOICE**
+## **CONTROLLING Chromecast by VOICE**
 ************************************************
 Following are the default commands for controlling Chromecast with **Chromecast** as the trigger word.
 Pausing: